hubertrybka/admet-xspec/README.md

 ### Workflow

 Now, let's discuss the general strategy.
-Each of the classifiers, regressors and featurizers are implemented as classes and have their own .gin config files in different `configs` subdirectories.
-The `configs/config.gin` file is designed in such a way, that it only contains model-agnostic parameters and settings.
-All the model hyperparameters, as well as settings that influence the training process of only one specific model or a family of models are included in `configs/predictor` subdirectory.
+Each of the classifiers, regressors and featurizers is implemented as a class and has their own .gin config file somewhere in different `configs` subdirectories.
+The `configs/config.gin` file is constructed in such that it only takes care of model-agnostic parameters and settings, as well as gathers (imports) other .gin files needed for configuration of different machine leraning models and data preparation protocols.
+All the model hyperparameters, as well as settings that influence the training process of only one specific model or a family of models are included in `configs/predictr` subdirectory.

 **Example:**
-If we would want to train a simple svm-based classifier and use ECFP4 fingerprint featurizer for data preparation, we should start by including the paths to the configs of both classes at the top of `configs/config.gin`.
+If we would want to train a simple svm-based classifier and use ECFP4 fingerprint featurizer for construction of the feature matix, we should start by including the paths to the configs of both classes at the top of `configs/config.gin`.

     include 'configs/featurizers/ecfp.gin'
     include 'configs/classifiers/svm.gin'

-Next, if we know our datasets well, we can take care of providing path to a dataset in .csv format.
-The dataset should contain two columns: 'smiles', containing only SMILES strings, and and 'y', containing the labels (target values).
+Next, if we know our dataset well, we can take care of providing a path to the dataset in .csv format.
+The dataset should contain at least two columns: 'smiles', containing only SMILES strings, and 'y', containing true labels (target values).

     train.data_path = 'data/permeability/bbbp_pampa.csv'
     train.test_size = 0.2